Skip to main content

 wind, sun, no rain

-Iron, somtimes called "wrought iron" or "cast iron", has been used to create beautiful outdoor furniture for centuries.
-It is highly durable and perfect for windy climates because the metal itself is heavy and more dense than most other materials found outside.
+Iron, sometimes called "wrought iron" or "cast iron", has been used to create beautiful outdoor furniture for centuries.
+It is highly durable and perfect for windy climates because the metal itself is heavy and denser than most other materials found outside.
 The problem with iron furniture is that it rusts easily and can be difficult to move around.
 Iron can withstand extreme temperatures without being damaged, but it also retains temperatures easily and can often become too hot or cold to the touch depending on where you live.
 Because of its hardness and ability to retain extreme temperatures, wrought iron pieces usually require some sort of fabric cushioning to make sure they are comfortable in all seasons.

 Aluminum